learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ## Objectives
 You will be able to:
-* Describe the data science process
+* Describe the full data science process

 ## The Data Science Process